p0nce/d-idioms/idioms/Installing Dlang on Windows.md

 1. To do so you will have to install **Microsoft Visual Installer** that can be downloaded from Microsoft Visual Studio [official website](https://visualstudio.microsoft.com).

-2. Once you have downloaded this executable and installed it on your PC, launch it and install the free **Microsoft Visual Studio Community Edition** (2022 version or above). _On Windows arm64, you're out of luck as VisualD won't work, purchase an older x86_64 version._
+2. Once you have downloaded this executable and installed it on your PC, launch it and install the free **Microsoft Visual Studio Community Edition** (2022 version or above).

 ![](assets/vs-community.png)

 3. **IMPORTANT:** Once installed, you need to install Windows SDK and C/C++ libs.
 Check "C/C++ desktop" choice in the VS installer.

+4. **IMPORTANT:** On Windows arm64, you're out of luck as VisualD won't work on arm64, and you can't opt out of the arm64 version of Visual Studio.
+Maybe purchase an older VS version?
+Or go VSCode instead.

 ## **2. Install librairies**